avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ### The Data
 The dataset I am using is originally taken from <a href="https://github.com/echen102/us-pres-elections-2020" target="_blank">GitHub</a> repository.
 Ok I know what you are thinking.
 “Wait!
 Aviel, I thought you were starting from scratch!”
 Ok, hear me out first and then you will see where I am going with this.
 The GitHub repository includes a list of ongoing tweet IDs associated with the 2020 United States presidential elections from June 20, 2020 – October 2020 which means the repository will continue to be updated through November 3, 2020 and possibly beyond (Chen et. al 2020).
 This also means that I will need to obtain the json file associated with each Tweet ID.

-When extracting a Twitter API, the data is encoded using [JSON](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview/intro-to-tweet-json){:target="_blank"}.
-The data is then setup as a data dictionary where each object is given an attribute.

-#### Step 1: How do I even grab twitter data?
-And which data to collect?
+#### Step 1: How do I even collect twitter data?

 I first applied for a [twitter developer](https://developer.twitter.com/en/apply-for-access){:target="_blank"} account and four hours later I was approved!
 Not going to lie, I felt pretty cool logging into my Twitter Developer Account.

 Next!
 I located my Developer Portal Dashboard.
-I created a Project App which provides me with a [Key and Token](https://developer.twitter.com/en/docs/authentication/oauth-2-0){:target="_blank"}.
+I created a Project App which provides me with a Key and Token.
 Keys are unique identifiers that authenticates a developer’s identity, and tokens are a type of authorization for a project app to gain access to the data.

 There are multiple ways to collect tweet data and I have only scratched the surface when it comes to collecting APIs.
 However, I will share with you my journey so far.